wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.8.3.1 =
+* [Note] We recently received an email from one of our users suggesting that we replace the line charts currently used to display reports over a timeline with **bar charts**, because 'the number of pageviews and IPs are discrete numbers, hence they should also be presented as discrete numbers', according to him.
+What do you think?
+Please let us know by [sending us a message](https://support.wp-slimstat.com/) on our support platform.
+Thank you.
+* [Update] Implemented a new optimized function to retrieve the post count on the Edit Posts/Pages/CPTs screens.
+Thank you, Lance.

 = 4.8.3 =
 * [Note] Thank you for all the great feedback you provided to our unofficial survey about retiring the 'browser plugins' feature.
 The vast majority of those who replied confirmed what we already thought.
 Please consider backing up your database if you would like to preserve this information for future analysis.
 With this update, we removed the portion of code that tracks that information, but kept the existing data untouched.
 In a couple of releases, code will be added to actually drop this column from the database.
 * [New] If English is not your primary languge, Slimstat will now display a notice asking for your help to [translate our plugin](https://translate.wordpress.org/projects/wp-plugins/wp-slimstat/) in your language.
 Please consider volunteering for this great opportunity to help our community!